 Note on Blanking Intervals:

-Blanking Interval is the time between the last line scanned of a frame and the first line scanned of a frame.
-You don’t need to know this in-depth for the purpose of this article.
+Blanking Interval is the time between the last line scanned of a frame and the first line checked of a structure.
+You don’t need to know this in-depth for this article.
 For CVT-RB Format,

 - Hblank = 80 pixels for FHD @ 60 Hz